agile-ts/documentation/docs/packages/core/api/collection/Introduction.md

 A `Collection` represents a reactive _set_ of Information that we need to remember globally at a later point in time.
 While offering a toolkit to use and mutate this _set_ of Information.
+Think of a Collection like a database table, that stores a data object once keyed by an id.
-It is designed for arrays of `data objects` following the same pattern.
+Thus, it is designed for arrays of `data objects` following the same pattern.
-Each of these data objects must have a **unique `primaryKey`** to be correctly identified later.
+Each of these data objects requires a **unique `item key`** to be correctly identified later.
 All you need to instantiate a Collection, is to call `createCollection()` and specify an initial value.
 ```ts
 const MY_COLLECTION = createCollection();